MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-06-16-tiny-allocationless-json-parser-in-c.md

 date: 2024-06-16 12:00:00 +0100
 ---

-This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in roughly 600 lines of C, where only arrays, objects and strings are handled.
+I wrote the library [Tiny allocationless JSON parser in C](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c), which parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in roughly 600 lines of C. Only arrays, objects and strings are handled.

 I wrote this JSON parser for my tiny programming language called [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html).